Open Accessibility Menu

 Hide

-Lumbar Puncture (LP or Spinal Tap)
+Lumbar Puncture (Spinal Tap)

-Lumbar Puncture (LP), also known as a spinal tap, is a medical procedure in which a needle is inserted into the spinal canal, most commonly to collect cerebrospinal fluid for diagnostic testing.
+Lumbar puncture , also known as a spinal tap, is a medical procedure in which a needle is inserted into the spinal canal, most commonly to collect cerebrospinal fluid for diagnostic testing.
 The main reason for a lumbar puncture is to help diagnose diseases of the central nervous system, including the brain and spine.
 Examples of these conditions include meningitis and subarachnoid hemorrhage.
 It may also be used therapeutically in some conditions.

 What to Bring